tsatria03/CookyCraze/docks/readme.txt

 An optional feature to unlock at this rank.
 Use none for no unlock.

-blackjack   = unlocks the blackjack minigame. flipper     = unlocks the cooky flipper minigame. lottery     = unlocks the cooky lottery and the ticket shop. dice        = unlocks the dice roller minigame. slots       = unlocks the slot machine minigame. slotmanager = unlocks the baking slots manager.
+blackjack   = unlocks the blackjack minigame. flipper     = unlocks the cookie flipper minigame. lottery     = unlocks the cookie lottery and the ticket shop. dice        = unlocks the dice roller minigame. slots       = unlocks the slot machine minigame. slotmanager = unlocks the baking slots manager.
 Also sets the rank gate for the baking slots manager menu automatically.